Bandie/ding/README.md

 ## Optional: Cleartext password with timeout
 If you want to be sure that this power won't be abused by bad people using your computer, you may want to add a password (saved in cleartext).
-The password will be sent inside the TLS connection. *Beware of the shell history!
-You might want to do something like `$ history -c` after sending the password via the client or play around with bash's HISTCONTROL variable.*
+The password will be sent inside the TLS connection.

+### Warning!
+Beware of the shell history!
+You might want to do something like `$ history -c` after sending the password via the client or play around with bash's HISTCONTROL variable.

-To do so:
+### How to enable the password

 1. Open your `ding_server.cfg` or `ding_server.win.cfg`.
 2. Set `pw_on=true`.